cruxfinity/GO/README.md

-# 💫 NOTE:
-This repo is still in weekly updating phase,
+# Complete Golang quickstart repo💫
-For better experience clone the repo to your local in a file and open that in obsidian.
+- Clone the repo to local and use obsidian for better viewing experience.